+Romania is the land where cost-effectiveness meets charm.
 The sun rises over the Black Sea on our Eastern shores.
 Also bordering our land to the east is the Republic of Moldova, to the north Ukraine, to the south and to the west both Serbia and Hungary.

 In four distinct seasons, Romania temperatures can reach up to 35 degrees Celsius in the summer and drop to 7 degrees in the winter.
 The diverse landscape is characterized evenly by mountain ranges, hills, and plains.